 Pets you've cared for in the past

-Are you a canine connoisseur, a kitty whisperer, an equine expert?
-Naturally, pet parents want to know their fur babies are in the safest hands around - and this is your chance to wax lyrical about the animals you've cared for in the past.
+Pet parents want to know their animals are in safe hands, and this is your chance to talk about the pets you've cared for in the past.

-In your profile and house sitting application message, mention things like if you're able to groom animals or administer medications, if you’ve got experience caring for certain kinds of pets (like specific breeds, puppies, older pets, or less mainstream animals), or animals with certain traits (such as nervousness or pets with separation anxiety).
+In your profile and house sitting application message, mention if you're able to groom animals or administer medications, if you have experience caring for certain kinds of pets (like specific breeds, puppies, older pets, or exotic pets), or animals with certain traits (such as nervousness or pets with separation anxiety).

 Home care